shadowed1/ChromeOS_PowerControl/README.md

 ## Requires Developer Mode.

 ### - Customize battery charging limit to preference instead of relying on Adaptive Charging and Policies.
-### - Features global commands and can optionally allow BatteryControl + disabling Intel Turbo Boost boot automatically.
+### - Features global commands and can optionally allow BatteryControl + disabling Intel Turbo Boost to boot automatically.

 ### __How to Install:__